-Trump administration 'poses challenge for Europe,' French President says
+Trump administration poses challenges for Europe, French President says

 Story highlights

+- Angela Merkel: "The European Union is facing huge internal and external challenges"

-- European leaders must speak to Trump "with a European point of view," Hollande said
+- We must speak to Trump "with a European point of view," François Hollande says

-(CNN)The Trump administration poses a "challenge" for Europe, French President François Hollande said Friday at a joint news conference with German leader Angela Merkel in Berlin.
+Berlin (CNN)The Trump administration poses challenges for Europe, French President François Hollande said Friday at a joint news conference with German leader Angela Merkel in Berlin.

 Hollande highlighted trade and diplomacy in global conflicts as areas for concern.